If your business is reliant on multiple vehicles, arranging insurance can be a challenge. Fleet insurance could be the answer.

 Cutting the cost

-When it comes to cutting the cost of premiums, it’s all about reducing risk.
+When it comes to cutting the cost of premiums and getting cheaper van insurance, it’s all about reducing risk.

 Electric or hybrid vehicles may reduce premiums.
 The engines on these vehicles generally have less power than regular vehicles which can mean they’re considered safer by insurers.
 Their CO2 emissions are lower too.